mattermost/mattermost-developer-documentation/site/content/contribute/server/developer-workflow.md

 5. Once everything works to meet the ticket requirements, stop Mattermost by running `make stop` in the server repository, then run `make check-style` to check your syntax.
 6. Run the tests.
 You have a couple alternatives:
      * Run `make test` to run all the tests in the project, but that may take a long time and provide very little feedback while it is running.
-     * Run individual tests by name executing `go test -run "TestName"`
+     * Run individual tests by name executing `go test -run "TestName"`.
-     * Run all the tests in a package where changes were made executing `go test app`
+     * Run all the tests in a package where changes were made executing `go test app`.
      * Create a draft PR with your changes and let our CI servers run the tests for you.
 7. Commit your changes, push your branch and [create a pull request](https://docs.mattermost.com/developer/contribution-guide.html#preparing-a-pull-request).
 8. Respond to feedback on your pull request and make changes as necessary by commiting to your branch and pushing it.
 You might need to [rebase your changes](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) if another pull request creates conflicts.